gracelang/language/standardPrelude/standard.md

 some⟦T⟧(contents:T) -> Option⟦T⟧
 // creates an object s such that s.value is contents, s.do(action)
-// applies action to contents, isSome answers true and isNone answers false
+// applies action to contents, isSome returns true and isNone returns false

 none⟦T⟧ -> Option⟦T⟧
 // creates an object s such that s.value raises a ProgrammingError,
-// s.do(action) does nothing, isSome answers false and isNone answers true
+// s.do(action) does nothing, isSome returns false and isNone returns true
 ```